EVchargerReviews is supported by our readers. We may earn commissions from links on this page. Why trust us?

 For an EV battery to charge at the fastest possible speeds, it needs to reach a certain temperature range.
 (Typically 104° F – 120° F)

-Doing this 10-15 minutes prior to your CCS charging session will warm the battery enough to get 100+ kW or more.
+Doing this 10-15 minutes before your CCS charging session will warm the battery enough to get 100+ kW or more.
 This is especially important in colder weather in freezing temperatures because a cold battery would not be able to accept much more than ~40 kW for the first few minutes of charging.

 Precondition before arriving at a CCS charger